Swiftboating

 The term swiftboating, also swift-boating or swift boating, is a pejorative American neologism used to describe an unfair or untrue political attack.
-The term is derived from Swift Boat Veterans for Truth (SBVT), the organization responsible for a widely publicized—and later discredited—political smear campaign against the 2004 Democratic presidential candidate John Kerry.
+The term is derived from Swift Boat Veterans for Truth (SBVT), the third-party organization responsible for a widely publicized—and later discredited—political smear campaign against the 2004 Democratic presidential candidate John Kerry.
 Since the 2004 United States presidential election, the term has been commonly applied to a political attack that is dishonest, personal, and unfair.

 Origin

 The term "Swift Boat" itself refers to a class of United States Navy vessel used during the Vietnam War.
 During the 2004 presidential campaign, John Kerry's heroism under fire as a Swift Boat commander in Vietnam was a centerpiece of his campaign.
 A number of Vietnam veterans who had served on Swift Boats formed a 527 organization called Swift Boat Veterans for Truth with the intent of discrediting his military record and attacking his subsequent antiwar activities as a member of Vietnam Veterans Against the War.
 The group produced a series of television ads and a bestselling book, Unfit for Command.
 The unsubstantiated charges against Kerry by the SBVT gave rise to the term "swiftboating" as a synonym for "the nastiest of campaign smears", "a slimy political attack", and, for many, "ugly, unprincipled slander".
 As the purpose of a tax-exempt 527 organization is "to focus on the issues" rather than "attack or defend a specific candidate", the SBVT was fined by the Federal Election Commission in 2004 for specifically attacking Kerry instead of focusing on political issues.
 The Swift Boat Veterans and media pundits objected to this use of the term to define a smear campaign.